On this page

 Non-compliance with the accessibility regulations

-Of the pages that were audited, there are no issues of non-compliance
+Of the pages that were audited, there were some small issues of non-compliance, which we have fixed.

-In addition, some of our PDFs and Word documents do not meet accessibility standards in the following criterion:
+We know that some of our PDFs and Word documents, specifically pharmacy documents, policies, and minutes, do not consistently meet accessibility standards such as:

 - 1.1.1 Non-text content